Eddy-M-K/C-Programming/README.md

 4. Modified version of Poker program but with pointers

 ## [Chapter 12 - Pointers and Arrays](https://github.com/Eddy-M-K/C-Programming/tree/master/Chapter%2012%20Programming%20Projects)
+1. Message Reversal:
-1. (a) Reverses a user-inputted message
+    - Reverses a user-inputted message
-1. (b) Reverses a user-inputted message but with pointers
+    - Reverses a user-inputted message but with pointers
+2. Palindrome Checker:
-2. (a) Checks if a user-inputted message is a palindrome
+    - Checks if a user-inputted message is a palindrome
-2. (b) Checks if a user-inputted message is a palindrome but with pointers
+    - Checks if a user-inputted message is a palindrome but with pointers
-3. Modified version of 1. (b) but with array names as pointers
+3. Modified version of 1b) but with array names as pointers
-4. Modified version of 2. (b) but with array names as pointers
+4. Modified version of 2b) but with array names as pointers